AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 ## Certificate Updates
 For security reasons the [Root CA certificate](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/AlexaAlarmSystem/certificate.h) is stored in the code (certificate.h).

-The certificate is used to authenticate the identity of the web server. **The root certificate will expire in September 2021**.
+The certificate is used to authenticate the identity of the web server. **The curent root certificate "DST Root CA X3" will expire in September 2021**.
 It has to be updated then.
 The current Virtualsmarthome.xyz certificate will also expire end of September.

 To perform the update (with Firefox browser) just go to the https://www.virtualsmarthome.xyz web site and click on the lock symbol left to the URL.
 Then show details of connection, further information and show certificate.
 Then click on [DST Root CA X3](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/Root-Certificate.png) (there might also a new Root CA with different name be shown) and then on "PEM (Certificate)".
 The certificate text have to be copied into the "certificate.h" sketch to update.